Abraham Lincoln conducts flight operations during Jungle Warfare Exercise 22

 PHILIPPINE SEA (Feb.
-13, 2022) U.S. Navy Sailors conduct flight operations on the flight deck of the Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) in support of Jungle Warfare Exercise 22 (JWX 22) across Okinawa, Japan, Feb.
-13, 2022.
+15, 2022) An EA-18G Growler, assigned to the "Wizards" of Electronic Attack Squadron (VAQ) 133, launches from the flight deck of the Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) in support of Jungle Warfare Exercise 22 (JWX 22) across Okinawa, Japan.
 JWX 22 is a large-scale field training exercise focused on leveraging the integrated capabilities of joint and allied partners to strengthen all-domain awareness, maneuver, and fires across a distributed maritime environment.
-(U.S. Navy video by Mass Communication Specialist 3rd Class Jeremiah Bartelt)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Michael Singley)

 |Date Taken: